MemeShare-org/memeshare/README.md

-# Getting Started with Create React App
+# React Boilerplate

-this repo made to not install packages and manage files every time you want to use [Create React App](https://github.com/facebook/create-react-app).
+This repo made to not install packages and manage files every time you want to use [Create React App](https://github.com/facebook/create-react-app).

 ### `yarn start`